juliuskrah/antaeus/README.md

 quartz instances.

 ### Limitations
-- [x] Security: The implementation here lacks any security.
+- [x] Security: The implementation here lacks security.
 One solution is to protect it with OpenID Connect
-- [x] When loading potentially large datasets of invoices, this could lead to out of memory errors
+- [x] When loading potentially large datasets of invoices, this could lead to out of memory errors.
+One solution is to fetch in batches
 - [x] Retries: The retry happens immediately.
 A production ready system will have some sort of an exponential backoff mechanism to allow the external system to recover